Gillams Properties 01392 459 900

 Men's 1st XIMen's 2nd XIMen's 3rd XIWomen's 1st XIWomen's 2nd XIWomen's 3rd XI

-Highlights & Alumni
+Highlights

 England Hockey internationals at U18, U21, and senior level.
 Both 1st XIs consistently among the leading programmes in BUCS South West Premier.
 Men's 1st XI has featured in BUCS Premier League knockout rounds.
 150-member club community is one of the largest at the university.
 Annual overseas tour is one of the most anticipated events in Exeter university sport.

-Tips for Prospective Members
+Tips for New Members

 Related Sports at Exeter University